useState Lazy Initialization: Optimize Initial State

 }

-To solve this, useState has a special feature: if you pass a function as the initial state, React will only execute that function once, during the initial render, to get the initial value.
-This is called "lazy initialization."
+useState has a special feature: if you pass a function as the initial state, React executes that function only once during the initial render and ignores it thereafter.
+This is lazy initialization.

 import React, { useState } from 'react';